Finalet/Elegant-Emoji-Picker/README.md

 #### Features
 - Includes latest Unicode 14.0 emojis
 - Emoji search
+- Emoji long press preview
-- Supports skin-tones (one per emoji)
+- Skin-tones support (one per emoji)
+- Emoji categories toolbar
 - Customizable: change displayed sections, buttons, options, and more with `ElegantConfiguration` struct
 - Localizable: provide strings for all on screen labels via the `ElegantLocalization` struct
+- Blindingly beautiful

 #### Limitations
 - Does not support two skin tones per emoji.
 For example: